 • separations with reported ICD-10-AM code Z50 (Care involving the use of rehabilitation procedures) in additional diagnosis.

-Changes to the Australian Coding Standard for Rehabilitation in 1 July 2015 ICD-10-AM (9th Edition), means that the ‘reason’ for rehabilitation (codes S00–T98 Injury, poisoning and certain other consequences of external causes) will be assigned the principal diagnosis and the rehabilitation code (Z50) will be sequenced as the additional diagnosis.
+Changes to the Australian Coding Standard for Rehabilitation in ICD-10-AM (Ninth Edition), means that the ‘reason’ for rehabilitation (codes S00–T98 Injury, poisoning and certain other consequences of external causes) will be assigned the principal diagnosis and the rehabilitation code (Z50) will be sequenced as the additional diagnosis.
 This change results in an increase in the number of separations in principal diagnoses with codes from S00–T98 from 1 July 2015 onwards.
 In order to reflect the number of injury separations where the primary clinical intent is acute care and not rehabilitation, records with Z50 (Care involving the use of rehabilitation procedures) in principal diagnosis or additional diagnosis for all years are excluded in the data set before and after the coding change.